methupaPerera/student-tracking-site-frontend/README.md

 ## 🎨 User Interfaces

 > **Note:** The required UIs for your task have been made, and some of my own ideas have been included.
-Some of them are still under development.
+One or two of them are still under development due to time constraints.

 ### General

--   **Login Page**: Provides secure authentication using JWT.
+-   **Login Page**: Provides secure role based authentication using JWT.

 ### Admin

 -   **Dashboard**: Displays an overview of students, teachers, attendance, and school events providing some general statistics with charts and tables.
-    > **Note:** Some details are not real data in this dashboard UI.
-I just wanted to give you the idea what I wanted to do.
+    > **Note:** Some details are not fetched from the backend.
 -   **Events Page**: Allows administrators to create, manage, and schedule school events.
 -   **Students Page**: Allows administrators to register, edit, and manage student profiles.
 -   **Teachers Page**: Allows administrators to register, edit, and manage teacher profiles.